jregula/kube-diff/README.md

 ## Prerequisites

-- Create a Secret with the kubeconfig file for the Multiple Contexts
+- Create a Secret with a kubeconfig file with access to the Contexts (Kubernetes clusters) you want to compare
 - Kubectl
 - Helm

 ## How to create Secret

-You can generate the secret with your current kubeconfig, although this approach is not recommended.
+You can generate the secret with your current kubeconfig, although this approach is not recommended as it is potentially overly permissive.

 ```bash